 In Minsk, Oswald became known as Alik, the name with which he was introduced to a pretty nineteen-year-old named Marina Prusakova at a trade union dance in the Palace of Culture.
 They were married less than six weeks later on April 30, 1961.
 The affection that evolved between them is referenced multiple times in Lee’s journal, reflected in statements like: Marina arrives back, radiant, with several jars of preserves for me from her aunt in Khkov.

-Before he left the Soviet Union, Oswald’s ability to study and observe cultural and political trends became ever more paramount in his journal.
-In this case, he zeroed in how the government leveraged movies to promote its own cause: Films carry the propaganda ball where books and newspapers leave off, with 90,872 movie houses in the U.S.S.R. with collective farm clubs bringing the total to 118,000 movie houses; the average number of times a Soviet citizen goes to the movies per year, including men, women, and children, is 16.5 times.
+Before he left the Soviet Union, Oswald’s ability to study and observe cultural and political trends became ever more paramount in his writings.
+In this instance, he zeroed in how the government leveraged movies to promote its own cause: Films carry the propaganda ball where books and newspapers leave off, with 90,872 movie houses in the U.S.S.R. with collective farm clubs bringing the total to 118,000 movie houses; the average number of times a Soviet citizen goes to the movies per year, including men, women, and children, is 16.5 times.

 The Fourth Circle: Politics and Society